Eng-Ahmed-Rifai/Small-Heart-disease-classification-predictions/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any questions or inquiries, please reach out to [Ahmed Mohamed Abdullatif Rifai](mailto:your-email@example.com).
+For any questions or inquiries, please reach out to [Ahmed Mohamed Abdullatif Rifai](mailto:eng.ahmed.rifai@gmail.com).

 ---

-Developed by Ahmed Mohamed Abdullatif Rifai - ID: 1851711008